UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/TeamLog.md

 ## Overview:

-We have continued to work on our assigned tasks....
+We have continued to work on our assigned tasks for the next milestone (MVP) which include the staff page, import page, course details page, role based access and service role management.
+We are still having some challenges with DroneCI and hope to get it done by next cycle.

 ## Date Range: